-German government buys three new Airbus A350 for €1.2 billion
+German government to buy three new Airbus A350 for €1.2 billion

 The Budget Committee of the German Bundestag approved the acquisition of three new Airbus A350s on April 11, 2019, to renew the governmental fleet.
 They should be delivered by 2023.